 Zinc is one of the most widespread metal ions in the brain and is an essential mineral used by more than 300 enzymes in the human body.
 There are over 3,000 proteins in humans that have functional zinc-binding sites – meaning that Zinc assists in building something, breaking something down, or regulating certain pathways in every cell in the body.

-Zinc provides cell structure, regulates communication between cells, influences gene expression, supports a healthy immune system, and promotes normal growth and development in children.
+Zinc provides cell structure, regulates communication between cells, influences gene expression, supports a healthy immune system, and promotes normal growth and development.

-High intake of zinc causes the intestinal production of a copper-binding protein called metallothionein.
+High intake of zinc causes the intestines to produce copper-binding protein called metallothionein.
 Metallothioneins work very closely with zinc to detoxify metals such as copper.
 Proper absorption and metabolism of copper requires an appropriate balance

 of both zinc and manganese in our diet.

 Zinc also helps other nutrients to work in the body.
 For example, zinc is part of a protein that transports vitamin A into the bloodstream so our cells can get it.
 Zinc also is needed in the absorption of folate.

 Copper and zinc are antagonists, which means they work against one another and compete for binding sites.
 Excess zinc can lead to a copper deficiency and excess copper can lead to a zinc deficiency.
 When there is an imbalance in these two metals, this can lead to health problems.
 In fact, the copper to zinc ratio might just be a marker for inflammation that predicts your overall risk for mortality.

 Part of the normal immune response depletes infected tissues of zinc to starve the pathogens from getting any of this essential metal, while also moving the zinc to other locations to support the immune response.

 Copper levels increases to also assist in the immune response, as it has been known to regulate macrophage (white blood cells, especially in response to infection) pathways.
 Many of these changes are not related to nutritional or supplemental intake of the metals.